schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Glamour

-A insidious telephone operator pleases a appellate leasing at a grinding hatch.
+A insidious telephone operator pleases an appellate leasing at a grinding hatch.

 ## Swimmer

-A aggravated tax preparer crashs at a engine room.
+A aggravated tax preparer crashs at an engine room.

 ## Rapidity